-Pixel art is a type of digital art where artists specify the location of individual pixels, which are built up to create intricate scenes, game backgrounds, character designs and 3D art – all with a limited colour palette.
-Think those 8-bit graphics first seen with the release of gaming consoles in the early '80s.
+Pixel art is a type of digital art where artists specify the location of individual pixels, and uses these to build up a bigger design.
+The result is a retro-style creation in a limited colour palette, which harks back to the 8-bit graphics first seen with the release of gaming consoles in the early 80s.

-South Korean designer JaeBum Joo caught our attention with a splendid take on classic arcade game, Street Fighter 2, in which he kitted out the game's characters in the achingly hip threads of modern celebrities; check out Street Fashion Fighter to see the full results.
+South Korean designer Joojaebum caught our attention with a splendid take on classic arcade game Street Fighter 2.
+In this project, the artist kitted out the game's main characters in the achingly hip threads of modern celebrities.
+Check out Street Fashion Fighter to see the full results.

-Nevan Doyle is a videographer, graphic designer and photographer from Portland, Oregon, who specialises in eye-catching abstract designs with the occasional touch of glitch cool.
+Also known as Mishko, Nevan Doyle is a videographer, graphic designer and photographer from Portland, Oregon, who specialises in eye-catching abstract designs with the occasional touch of glitchy cool.
 And it's this extra bit of glitch that drew us to Doyle's Intro to Pixel Art; while it lacks the painstaking intricacy of much pixel imagery, his project mixes up pixel techniques with glitches, grunge and visual feedback to create some stunning artwork.

 Diego Sanches is a Brazilian illustrator based in São Paulo, who has a great sideline in pixel art.
 We particularly love the animations he created for Science Kombat, a browser-based beat-em-up game for Superinteressante magazine.